nearform/titus/docs/quick-start/README.md

 npm run docker:dev:rmi
 ```

-### Linting and Testing
+### Lint and Test
-To perform linting and testing across the stack, use the command format `npm run <command>` in the root directory of the repository.
+To lint and test across the stack, use the command format `npm run <command>` in the root directory of the repository.
 For example:
 - `npm run lint:all`- Runs the `lint` command in each package that has one
 - `npm run test:all`- Runs the `test` command in each package that has one